CIS1221-2023-2024/A6-IsPrime/Wiki1: Project Defenition.md

 ![what-is-an-algorithm](https://github.com/CIS1221-2023-2024/A6-IsPrime/assets/150073705/478a473c-16fa-463e-b62f-aed85c88bd44)

 ## Other Primality Algorithms
-There exist other primality algorithms that were discovered hundreds or even thousands of years ago, the 3 following Algoirthms will be referenced in this project:
+There exist other primality algorithms that were discovered hundreds or even thousands of years ago, the 3 following Algorithms will be referenced in this project:
 - Sieve of Eratosthenes
 - Miller-Rabin Primality
 - Fermat Method